yosef-mercado/YosefMercado_T1A2/README.md

 ## Functionality and Features

 This website utilises semantic HTML to cater for accesibility and add meaning.
-It also features a responsive and minimalistic layout with four screen width breakpoints: 480px, 768px, 1024px, and 1200px.
+It also features a responsive and minimalistic layout with four breakpoints: 480px, 768px, 1024px, and 1200px+.

 There are four main pages to navigate: